Attacus atlas: Relationship with humans

 In India, Atlas moths are cultivated for their silk in a non-commercial capacity.
 Unlike silk produced by the related domestic silkmoth (Bombyx mori), Atlas moth silk is secreted as broken strands and is therefore less desirable.
 This brown, wool-like silk, known as fagara, is thought to have greater durability.
 Atlas moth cocoons are sometimes used as small pocket change purses in Taiwan.
 There is ongoing research as to whether the silk of the Atlas moth can be used as a substitute for common silks.
-The quality of the heavier cocoons, less restrictive rearing conditions and competent properties of the fibers, makes the silk produced by the Atlas moth a potential alternative for common silks.
+The quality of the heavier cocoons, less restrictive rearing conditions, and competent properties of the fibers, make the silk produced by the Atlas moth a potential alternative for common silks.
 A study concluded that the silk fibers of the atlas moth had about an 80% higher density of cells and growth compared to the silk fibers of the silk moth.

-The Japanese subspecies A. a. ryukyuensis, native to Yonaguni in the Yaeyama Islands, may have served as inspiration for the movie monster Mothra.
+The Japanese subspecies A. a. ryukyuensis, is native to Yonaguni in the Yaeyama Islands.